America's greatest architect came West, reinvented himself, and left his stamp on buildings up and down the region.

 Photography by Catherine Karnow

-This article was first published in September 2005.
+This article was first published in September 2005 and updated in March 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.